-Sponsor: A single employer can sponsor the foreign worker to work full or part time for the employer, which means you are only legally authorized to work for that employer on the O-1, or alternatively, an agent can sponsor you if you wish to work as a freelancer for more than one employer.
-While USCIS further distinguishes the different types of roles the agent can take on (the agent acting as a full-time employer or acting on behalf of the beneficiary and multiple employers for the beneficiary), it is important to decide early on whether you wish to be sponsored by one or multiple employers.
+Sponsor: A single employer can sponsor the foreign worker to work full or part time for the employer, which means you are only legally authorized to work for that employer on the O-1, or alternatively, an agent can sponsor you if you wish to work for more than one employer.
+While USCIS further distinguishes the different types of roles the agent can take on, it is important to decide early on the type of sponsorship that best suits your needs.
 For some, it may not be a choice, but for others, it may involve having a discussion with your potential employer(s) about these different kinds of arrangements.

 Employer Contract – There should be written evidence that an agreement exists between you and a US employer seeking to employ you while in the United States.
 The relationship can be employer-employee or client-independent contractor.

 Itinerary – Under the O-1 visa, you are coming to the United States to pursue work within your designated field of ability or achievement.
 The itinerary or work plan must demonstrate this intent and lay out a series of work commitments related to your field.
 The work cannot be merely speculative in nature, and thus, a fair amount of detail, including name, contact person and contact number of the employer, job scope, and time period of each project would usually be sufficient to satisfy the requirements of the itinerary.